 Return of the keys

-Your tenant is responsible for returning all sets of keys provided to them at the start of the tenancy.
-If they don’t return the keys, you can hold them responsible for the cost of changing the locks or charge rent until the keys are returned.
+At the end of the tenancy, your tenant is responsible for returning all sets of keys provided to them.
+If they don’t return the keys, you can hold them accountable for the cost of changing the locks or charge them rent until the keys are returned.